Books and Media Reviews

 The Book Reviews Editor and/or the copy editor might edit your review mildly, mainly to put it into in ‘house style’, but also to correct typographical errors etc.; if an Editor wishes to make any alteration of substance, he or she will run it past you first.
 You will, of course, also receive proofs of the text to check before publication, but the review cannot be published until you also return a signed copy of the copyright transfer agreement (CTA) that will accompany the proofs.

 The following items are currently available (listed by year of publication).
-There is no fee but the reviewer keeps the book.
-Please contact the Reviews Editor (firstname.lastname@example.org) to request an item.
+There is no fee but the reviewer keeps the book, except when publishers make an ebook available for limited time.
+Please contact the Reviews Editor (email@example.com) to request an item.

 Borcard, Daniel; Legendre, Pierre & Gillet, François.
 Numerical Ecology with R. Use R! series.
 Springer (2018).